Arctic ecology: Early human history and ecology in the Arctic

 Paleo-Eskimos followed the Paleo-arctic populations between 5,000 and 6,000 years ago, and research has suggested that they were a more widespread and lingering population with an ancestral relationship to modern-day indigenous Arctic inhabitants.
 Genetic evidence has given rise to the theory that the Paleo-Eskimos were a singular people which resided in Alaska, Canada, and Greenland and subsisted by hunting large terrestrial mammals and seals.
 Research also suggests shared genetic and cultural ancestry between this group and more Southern indigenous peoples.

 Dating back to a similar time period as the Paleo-Eskimos, evidence has been found of the Arctic Small Tool tradition (ASTt) culture.
 This culture is a conceptual linkage between the similar tool-usage of multiple Arctic cultures, including Saqqaq and Pre-Dorset peoples.
 The Arctic Small Tool tradition was directly ancestral to the Dorset culture, which occupied the North American Arctic from 2700 to 1200 years ago.

 The migration of the early Inuit (Thule) peoples to the Arctic replaced Paleo-Eskimo populations from 700 to 800 years ago.
 The use of the term 'Thule' to describe these peoples has been debated due to its "unrelated" use by the Nazi party.
 The Thule peoples likely descended from Arctic Small Tool tradition and Dorset populations and are known to have given rise modern-day Inuit, one indigenous group currently residing in the North-American Arctic.
 According to a University of Lapland publication, the Inuit are one of "over 40 different ethnic groups living in the Arctic".'

 The rapid cooling the earliest inhabitants felt signaled an early onset of the Little Ice Age of the 1300s.
 This caused the sea ice to expand, which made traveling through Greenland and Iceland impossible to manage, trapped the people in their homes and settlements, and caused trade come to a stop.

 Inuit are among the indigenous inhabitants of the Arctic.

-In the late eighteenth and early nineteenth century, as European trade interests among the North West Company and the Hudson's Bay Company expanded into northern Canada, Arctic indigenous peoples began to become more involved in the trade process.
+In the late eighteenth and early nineteenth centuries, as European trade interests among the North West Company and the Hudson's Bay Company expanded into northern Canada, Arctic indigenous peoples began to become more involved in the trade process.
 Increasing numbers of European goods, including kettles, iron tools, tobacco, alcohol, and guns, were bought and traded by the indigenous peoples within their communities.
 Indigenous societies in the early eighteenth century also began to buy guns from European traders; these guns increased hunting efficiency and led to a scarcity of resources in the region, a version of what American human ecologist Garrett Hardin called "the tragedy of the commons."